CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 You will be performing the following activities to achieve the goal.

-* Overview of Microsoft Defender for Clouder dashboard features **Azure Secure Score, Regulatory Compliance and Azure Defender**.
+* Overview of Microsoft Defender for Clouder dashboard features **Azure Secure Score, Regulatory Compliance and Microsoft Defender  for Cloud**.
 * Exploring Security Controls and Recommendations
 * Exploring the Inventory capability